Klowner/tussle/packages/storage-r2/README.md

 Store multi-part uploads in [Cloudflare R2](https://www.cloudflare.com/products/r2/).

-The implementation of this Tussle storage backend differs slightly in that it does not reassemble multi-part uploads as part of the upload process, but rather provides a `getFile()` method which returns an object representing a collection of file parts which can be read conveniently as a single `ReadableStream`.
+This Tussle storage backend provides support for Tus uploads directly to Cloudflare R2 via Cloudflare Workers.
+It does not use the R2 multipart features but rather stores individual upload chunks as separate R2 records which are optionally merged upon the completion of a successful upload.
+If it is preferred to avoid the final merging step (see `skipMerge`) there is a `storage.getFile()` method which returns an object representing the collection of file parts in R2 which can be read conveniently as a single `ReadableStream`.

 This storage backend is also capable of fully recovering file state from R2, therefore it is recommended to use [@tussle/state-memory](../../packages/state-memory),